- Search The Registry

 - About Us

 - My Account

 *On this date in 1937, Robert Hooks was born.
 He is a Black actor, producer, and activist.

-He graduated in 1956, passing on a scholarship to Temple University in order to pursue a career as a stage actor at the Bessie V. Hicks School of Theatre.
-In April 1960, as Bobby Dean Hooks, he made his Broadway debut in A Raisin in the Sun replacing Louis Gossett, Jr. who would be doing the film version.
+He graduated in 1956, passing on a scholarship to Temple University to pursue a career as a stage actor at the Bessie V. Hicks School of Theatre.
+In April 1960, as Bobby Dean Hooks, he made his Broadway debut in A Raisin in the Sun, replacing Louis Gossett, Jr., who would be doing the film version.
 He then continued to do its national tour.
 He then stepped into the Broadway production of A Taste of Honey, replacing Billy Dee Williams; then repeating the same national tour trajectory as he had done for "Raisin..." the previous year.
-In early 1962 he next appeared as the lead in The Blacks, replacing James Earl Jones as the male lead, leaving briefly that same year to appear on Broadway again in Tiger, Tiger, Burning Bright before stepping back into the lead role in The Blacks in 1963.
+In early 1962 he next appeared as the lead in The Blacks, replacing James Earl Jones as the male lead, leaving that same year briefly to appear on Broadway again in Tiger, Tiger, Burning Bright before stepping back into the lead role in The Blacks in 1963.